 But that night, it clicked.
 I understood what he meant: that there was too much me in my performance.
-That I was enjoying being on stage, being Othello… when all I needed was play Othello.
+That I was enjoying being on stage, being Othello… when what I needed was to play Othello.
 I wasn’t giving the character room to breathe, because Mehran was dominating it.

 My ego was driving me.
 It was getting in the way of the work, of telling the story.
 I needed to rein it in.
 And so I did.

 Andrew’s advice changed my performance.
 I won an award for Othello.
 And doing those 11 shows was one of the creative highlights of my life.

 For that time, at least, it was Work: 1; Ego: nil.

 I’m telling you this because we live in a peculiar moment.
 A confluence of things are making our egos drive us more than ever.

 I’m no expert on why, but I can guess.
 Cultural shifts, fed and exacerbated by the ubiquity of social media, have brought us to this point.

 As tech philosopher Jaron Lenier notes, social media algorithms reward us when we do what they want.
 So that’s what we end up doing.
 Boosting the platforms’ share of global attention by giving more of ourselves.
 Generating controversy.
 Waging online wars.